zalando/zalando-howto-open-source/README.md

 [Go here](https://zalando-open-source-principles.readthedocs.org/en/latest/) to read the accompanying docs.
 [This blog post](https://tech.zalando.com/blog/zalando-techs-new-open-source-principles/) might also be of interest.

-What to Open Source, What Not to Open Source
+To Open Source, or Not to Open Source?
 ------------------------------------------------------------

 ###Never open-source these: